openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/8_statements.rst

         ;

-A compile-time error occurs if the type of an expression is not ``array``, ``string``, or iterable type.
+A :index:`compile-time error` occurs if the type of an expression is not ``array``, ``string``, or iterable type.

 The execution of a ``for-of`` loop starts with the evaluation of ``expression``.